luizbgomide/sovereign/examples.md

 ![tiny](/assets/images/combat-1.png)

-Blue are the Delvers, denoted by the first letter of their names.
-Orange are the Skeletal Warriors, denoted with a W for Warrior and an identifying number.
-Red are the Skeletal Archers, denoted with an A for Archer and an identifying number.
+The Delvers are blue, denoted by the first letter of their names.
+The Skeletal Warriors are orange, denoted with a W (for Warrior) and an identifying number.
+The Skeletal Archers are red, denoted with an A (for Archer) and an identifying number.

 Combat begins by rolling initiative.
 We'll say that the group's highest DEX is Colette's at +1.
 The Delvers roll `1d8+1=8` and the Skeletons roll `1d8=8`.
 [Ties go to the Delvers](/combat#combat-sequence)!

 **Round 1**

 The players discuss if they want to [Charge](/combat#charge-special) (which will let them attack with +2 to hit at the cost of -2 AC until their next turn) or move forward more cautiously.
-Seeing that the Skeletons are armed with Short Swords, and knowing that short swords do 2 [Shock](/combat#shock) to anything with 15 AC or less, they decide they don't want to put their AC below that threshold by charging.
+Seeing that the Skeletal Warriors are armed with Short Swords, and knowing that short swords do 2 [Shock](/combat#shock) to anything with 15 AC or less, they decide they don't want to put their AC below that threshold by charging.

 Annora [Runs](/combat#run-move) forward 30 ft and hurls her Hand Axe at W2.
-The Hand Axe's normal range is 10ft and since W2 does not have any sort of cover, so Annora rolls `1d20+3=8` but misses, as W2's AC is 15.
+W2 is within her Hand Axe's short range of 10ft (no penalty) and since W2 does not have any sort of cover (no penalty), Annora rolls `1d20+3=8`.
+This misses, as W2's AC is 15.
 Annora, wanting to thin the enemy line as fast as possible, chooses to use her [Veteran's Luck](/classes#class-ability-veterans-luck) ability to turn the miss into a hit.
 She deals minimum damage `1d6+3=4` damage (since her axe is not a blunt weapon).
 Since W2 has 1 HP, it is destroyed.

 Bennett uses [Screen an Ally](/combat#screen-an-ally-move) to get beside Annora and protect her from the Skeletons.
 Bennett plans to use [Total Defense](/combat#total-defense-instant) to protect himself if he's attacked.